theArcticOcean/CLib/README.md

 <li> CPPDisableCopy: an example that disable copy class object.
 <li> ArchClip: an example that clip 3D model by plane based on VTK and Qt
 <li> OpenCTM: some examples which use OpenCTM library to compress 3D mesh
+<li> CheckFolderChange.cpp: use sha256 to check whether the files in folder are changed.